St Edmund Hall, Oxford: Well

 In the centre of the quadrangle is a medieval well, which was uncovered in 1926 during the construction of a new lecture room and accommodation.
-A new wellhead was added, with the inscription "haurietis aquas in gaudio de fontibus salvatoris", Latin for "with joy, draw water from the wells of salvation".
-These words, from Isaiah 12:3, are believed to be those spoken by St Edmund on his deathbed at Salisbury.
-A metal grate was added to the well to prevent injuries, but water can still be seen in the well at a depth of about 9 feet.
-Plans to add a wooden frame and bucket were scrapped to maintain the overall appearance of the quad.
+A new wellhead was added, with the Latin inscription HAURIETIS AQUAS IN GAUDIO DE FONTIBUS SALVATORIS, "You will draw waters with joy from the fountains of the Saviour".
+These words, from Isaiah 12:3, are believed to have been spoken by St Edmund on his deathbed in Salisbury.
+A metal grate was added to the well to prevent injuries, but water can still be seen below it at a depth of about nine feet.
+Plans to add a wooden frame and bucket were abandoned, to maintain the overall appearance of the quadrangle.

 Chapel

 The east side of the Front Quad contains the chapel, consecrated in 1682.
 The chapel contains a stained glass window which is one of the earliest works by the artists Sir Edward Burne-Jones and William Morris, and a painting above the altar named The Supper at Emmaus, by Ceri Richards.
 Often described as a 'marmite painting' due to its anachronous style within the chapel, the painting commemorates the granting of the college's Royal Charter.
 The organ was built by Wood of Huddersfield in the 1980s.
 The St Edmund Hall Chapel Choir consists of eight choral scholars, two organ scholars and many other non-auditioning singers.
 The choir goes on two annual tours, including trips to Wells Cathedral in 2017, Pontigny, France, the burial place of St Edmund, in 2016 and Warsaw, Poland in 2015.